tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/66-data-directory-initialization.md

      In this case, remove or rename the data directory and try again.

      An existing data directory is permitted to be nonempty if every entry has a name that begins with a period (`.`).
 2. Within the data directory, the server creates the `mysql` system schema and its tables, including the data dictionary tables, grant tables, time zone tables, and server-side help tables.
-See Section 7.3, “The mysql System Schema”.
 3. The server initializes the system tablespace and related data structures needed to manage  `InnoDB` tables.

    ::: info Note

    After  `mysqld` sets up the `InnoDB` system tablespace, certain changes to tablespace characteristics require setting up a whole new instance.
 Qualifying changes include the file name of the first file in the system tablespace and the number of undo logs.
 If you do not want to use the default values, make sure that the settings for the `innodb_data_file_path` and `innodb_log_file_size` configuration parameters are in place in the MySQL configuration file *before* running `mysqld`.
 Also make sure to specify as necessary other parameters that affect the creation and location of `InnoDB` files, such as `innodb_data_home_dir` and `innodb_log_group_home_dir`.

    If those options are in your configuration file but that file is not in a location that MySQL reads by default, specify the file location using the `--defaults-extra-file` option when you run `mysqld`.

    :::

-4. The server creates a `'root'@'localhost'` superuser account and other reserved accounts (see Section 8.2.9, “Reserved Accounts”).
+4. The server creates a `'root'@'localhost'` superuser account and other reserved accounts.
 Some reserved accounts are locked and cannot be used by clients, but `'root'@'localhost'` is intended for administrative use and you should assign it a password.

    Server actions with respect to a password for the `'root'@'localhost'` account depend on how you invoke it: